 • The order was canceled by the shop as a result of reason(s) determined by them

-Go to backoffice, Orders section and then click on any order and then click on the top right button "Change"
+Go to the back office, Orders section and then click on any order and then click on the top right button "Change"

 E-mails for order statuses